 A Different Style of Travel

-Such stays are often part of thoughtfully planned cultural immersion tours, designed to respect local life while supporting families directly.
+Such stays are often part of thoughtfully planned cultural immersion tours, designed to learn the way of life that existed for centuries and foster direct bonds with nomadic families

 Conclusion